Who can write a letter?

 Are you going to publish a book?

 My goal is to eventually publish a book full of the letters once I have enough content.
 Their is a long ways to go before I have enough letters to publish a book, but their isn’t any hurry either.
-This is an ongoing project and when the time is right and enough letters have been written, I’m sure a book will follow.
-When the book is published, 100% of the proceeds will be donated.
+This is an ongoing project and when the time is right and enough letters have been written, my hope is that a book will follow.
+If and when the book is published, 100% of the proceeds will be donated.
 I would love to start a scholarship funded by the proceeds of the book, that can help send an aspiring animator to school who can’t afford it.
 If starting a scholarship isn’t feasible, then alternatively I could donate the funds to an animation charity or organization.

 Who runs The Animator Letters Project?

-The Animator Letters Project was started by Willie Downs, who is currently a student at Animation Mentor, set to graduate in September of 2013.
-He also keeps up the blog, posting new letters in his spare time.
+The Animator Letters Project was started by Willie Downs, a life-long animation enthusiast.
+He maintains the blog, posting new letters in his spare time.

 What inspired you to start the project?